Job cards, MOT booking, invoicing, parts ordering, and customer reminders. Built around how your workshop actually runs.

 The other problem is lock-in.
 When TechMan or Garage Hive decides to change its interface, remove a feature, or raise prices, you have no say.
 Your customer data, job history, and vehicle records live on their servers.
 Migration to another platform means exporting whatever they allow you to export, which is rarely everything.
 Some providers make leaving deliberately difficult.

-There is also the question of integration.
-Most off-the-shelf systems integrate with a fixed list of suppliers and accounting tools.
+There is also the question of connectivity.
+Most off-the-shelf systems only connect to a fixed list of suppliers and tools.
 If you use a parts supplier they have not partnered with, or if you need data to flow into a system they have not anticipated, you are stuck.
 You cannot modify their software.
 You can only request a feature and hope it makes their roadmap.

 A bespoke system starts with your workshop.
 Not a product demo.
 Not a feature list.
 Your actual daily workflow, from the first phone call or online booking through to invoice, payment, and follow-up reminder.